njooma/windows-updater/README.md

 ### `registry_lookup_key`
 **OPTIONAL** default: `<empty string>`

-Used in conjunction with `registry_lookup_value` in order to identify the existing installation in the registry to uninstall it.
-The module will uninstall the first application found that matches these parameters.
+Used in conjunction with `registry_lookup_value` in order to identify any existing installations in the registry to uninstall them.
+The module will uninstall all applications found that match these parameters.
 If not provided, the module will skip the uninstall step.

 For example, you could provide the `registry_lookup_key` of "DisplayName", with the associated `registry_lookup_value` of "Some Example Program" in order to uninstall "Some Example Program".
+If multiple registry items have the same registry key/value, the module will attempt to uninstall all of them.

 ### `registry_lookup_value`
 **OPTIONAL** default: `<empty string>`

-Used in conjunction with `registry_lookup_key` in order to identify the existing installation in the registry to uninstall it.
-The module will uninstall the first application found that matches these parameters.
+Used in conjunction with `registry_lookup_key` in order to identify any existing installations in the registry to uninstall them.
+The module will uninstall all applications found that match these parameters.
 If not provided, the module will skip the uninstall step.

 For example, you could provide the `registry_lookup_key` of "DisplayName", with the associated `registry_lookup_value` of "Some Example Program" in order to uninstall "Some Example Program".
+If multiple registry items have the same registry key/value, the module will attempt to uninstall all of them.

 ## Usage
-Send an empty `doCommand` to this component to start the update process.
+The module will begin to download the update immediately upon (re)configuration.
+Send an empty `doCommand` to this component to start the remainder of the update process.